rtealwitter/OpenStreets/README.md

 The data sources we use (listed below) tend to be quite large.
 We preprocessed a bunch of them and saved them in the `data` folder.

+### Flows

+The taxi data set is particularly large.
+We load each individually and infer routes using Dijkstra's weighted shortest path algorithm.
+The saved flows appear in the `flows` folder.

 ### Data Sources

 • [NYC Collisions](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95)